Welcome! Добро пожаловать!

-The future of U.S.–Russian relations depends to a great extent upon mutual understanding of each other’s concerns and priorities.
-It is imperative that the next generation of U.S. specialists on Russia and Eurasia learn not only from Western discourse but directly from leading experts on Russia and Eurasia from the Russian Federation and other post-Soviet states.
-The Graduate Initiative in Russian Studies at the Middlebury Institute of International Studies represents an important step in providing this educational opportunity.
+The Graduate Initiative in Russian Studies (GIRS) enables students with advanced Russian language skills to professionalize their interest in Russia and Eurasia.
+Given that the future of U.S.–Russian relations depends on a mutual understanding of concerns and priorities, it is imperative that the next generation of U.S. specialists on Eurasia learn not only from Western discourse, but directly from leading experts from the Russian Federation and other post-Soviet states.
+The Graduate Initiative in Russian Studies at the Middlebury Institute of International Studies at Monterey represents an important step in providing such an educational opportunity.

 We provide experiential learning and international opportunities for students interested in careers with various agencies in the federal government, policymaking, security studies and conflict resolution, non-governmental organizations, high-level translation and interpretation, and global business, among others.
 GIRS combines elements of a traditional Russian language program while empowering students through access to unprecedented opportunities to learn from and collaborate with experts and scholars, engage in hands-on scholarship using primary sources, and to develop language skills within the context of students’ broader academic interests.

 - The Monterey Summer Symposium on Russia (MSSR)

 - Russian - English translations of public opinion polls conducted weekly by Russia’s Levada Center